Universal Approximation Power of Deep Residual Neural Networks via Nonlinear Control Theory: Problem formulation

 The Lipschitz continuity assumption is made to simplify the presentation and can be replaced with local Lipschitz continuity, which then does not need to be assumed, since $\sigma$ is analytic in virtue of being the solution of an analytic (quadratic) differential equation.
 Moreover, all the activation functions in Table~\ref{Table} are Lipschitz continuous, have positive derivative and are thus injective.

 To formally state the problem under study in this paper, we need to discuss a different point of view on the solutions of the control system~\eqref{ControlSystemModel} given by \emph{flows}.
 A continuously differentiable curve $x:[0,\tau]\to \R^n$ is said to be a solution of~\eqref{ControlSystemModel} under the piecewise continuous input $(s,W,b):[0,\tau]\to \R\times\R^{n\times n}\times \R^n$ if it satisfies~\eqref{ControlSystemModel}.
 Under the stated assumptions on $\sigma$, given a piecewise continuous input and a state $\xin\in \R^n$, there is one and at most one solution $x(t)$ of~\eqref{ControlSystemModel} satisfying $x(0)=\xin$.
 Moreover, solutions are defined for all $\tau\in \R_0^+$.
 We can thus define the flow of~\eqref{ControlSystemModel} under the input $(s,W,b)$ as the map $\phi^\tau:\R^n\to \R^n$ given by the assignment $\xin \mapsto x(\tau)$.
 In other words, $\phi^\tau(\xin)$ is the point reached at time $\tau$ by the unique solution starting at $\xin$ at time $0$.
 When the time $\tau$ is clear from context, we denote a flow simply by $\phi$.
-It will also be convenient to denote the flow $\phi^\tau$ by $Z^\tau$ when $\phi$ is defined by the solution of the differential equation $\dot{x}=Z(x)$ for some vector field $Z:\R^n\to \R^n$.
+For notational purposes, we find it convenient to sometimes denote the flow defined by the solution of the differential equation $\dot{x}=Z(x)$, where $Z:\R^n\to \R^n$, by $Z^\tau$.

+Before we introduced the main problem statement, we make a remark on the class of functions to be approximated.